3rd Diamond OA Summit

 Relawan, who talked about their rich experience of building capacity for research communication and publishing in Indonesia on a breathtaking scale, and calling on the Diamond OA community at the Summit to give due attention that the movement needs to pay to research and publication integrity.

-It wouldn’t be fair not to mention a number of challenges for Crossred raised in the course of the event too – including that of cost, as well as broadening representation in governance, which we are cognizant of and actively working towards reviewing our options in those areas.
+It wouldn’t be fair not to mention a number of challenges for Crossref raised in the course of the event too – including that of cost, as well as broadening representation in governance, which we are cognizant of and actively working towards reviewing our options in those areas.

 Involvement of institutions and research funders is essential for the success of this publishing model, as at the end of the day - communicating research effectively comes with a cost, and the movement towards opening knowledge as public good without any fees for authors of readers implies that this cost need to be covered by other actors in the ecosystem.
 Accordingly, funders as well as policy-makers have been present and involved in the Summit, sharing their experiences with supporting the movement and related infrastructure to help sustain it.
 Among them, Marin Dacos, National Open Science Coordinator at the French Ministry of Higher Education and Research, and the new Chair of the Crossref’s Board of Directors, spoke on the French experiences of supporting Diamond OA, which include providing ample support for international, shared infrastructures essential for the flourishing of this publishing model.
 While Zoe Ancion of ANR facilitated a panel discussion on Building, Supporting and Sustaining